 but also adds to the shock hazard.

-become a popular way to obtain the EHT.
-Running at high frequency means
+become a popular way to obtain EHT.
+Running at high frequency means a small

-a small air cored transformer with fewer turns is required.
+air cored transformer with fewer turns can be used.
 The high frequency

 also allows low value filtering condensers to be used.
 In this set they're